 Montreal prides itself on the many festivals it hosts during the year.
 We discovered the Montreal Light Festival steps from our hotel (one of several reasons to choose the Hyatt Regency).
 It runs during February and March and usually coincides with winter break in the U.S. It varies from year to year but always features art, entertainment and food.

-We didn’t try the zip line but Rich and I loved the toboggan and TT liked making pictures on giant Light Bright boards.
+We didn’t try the zip line but Rich and I loved the toboggan and Tiny Traveler liked making pictures on giant Light Bright boards.
 There were also light-based art installations around town (top).
 All the activities were free and we walked through a few times.